rcoutin/TechTalk-SonarQube/README.md

 ### Limitations
 * **Cost:** Its greatest con is its plugins cost in regards to certain languages, as well as the cost of licensing the enterprise model.
 Developers who produce millions of lines of code a year will be shelling out up to $62,000 per year to use the software, depending on output, and costs per year for huge, high availability database applications could reach $1 million per year
-* **SonarQube is not a build tool:** There are several tools out there like Maven, Ant, Gradle etc. that do a perfect job on that field.
+* **SonarQube does not build projects:** There are several tools out there like Maven, Ant, Gradle etc. that do a perfect job on that field.
 SonarQube expects that before you analyze a project it has been already compiled and built by your favorite build tool.

 ### What it is not!